Estimated reading time: 14 minutes

 - Extracts you can find at the Bulk Barn or on Amazon for the best prices.
-We keep a stock of our favourite flavours such as vanilla, maple, banana, almond etc.
+We stock our favorite flavors, such as pure vanilla, maple, banana, and almond extract.

-- Butter although we don’t go for grass-fed as it’s far too expensive and stock up at $2.99 or buy from Costco $3.99
+- Butter, although we don’t go for grass-fed as it’s far too expensive and stock up at $2.99 or buy from Costco at $3.99

-- Coconut Oil we buy Nutiva at Costco for $15.99 2kg but it lasts us a long time since we opt for the other fats.
+- Coconut Oil: We buy Nutiva at Costco for $15.99 2kg, but it lasts long since we opt for the other fats.

-- Bacon Fat we store in a container in our refrigerator to use for frying
+- Bacon fat is stored in a container in our refrigerator for frying.

-- Cheese (whatever is on sale) Soft Cheese, Ricotta, Hard Cheese, Parmigiano, Romano, Feta, Halloumi.
+- Cheeses such as Soft Cheese, Ricotta, Hard Cheese, Parmigiano, Romano, Feta, Halloumi.

 - 10% cream $1.99 Costco

-- Sugar-Free Almond milk whatever is on sale but generally $2.99 for 1 litre.
+- Unsweetened Almond milk is generally $2.99 for 1 litre.

 Typical Keto Meal Plan For 1 Day

-As you can see by eliminating all the extras in your grocery cart and replacing them with other items most times will balance your grocery budget when switching to a ketogenic diet.
+As you can see, eliminating all the extras in your grocery cart and replacing them with other items most times will balance your grocery budget when switching to a ketogenic diet.

-The idea is to keep up the frugal grocery shopping like you usually do even if you have other’s in the household that aren’t on a keto diet.
+The idea is to keep up the frugal grocery shopping like you usually do, even if you have others in the household who aren’t on a keto diet.

 During Eating window

-We opt for cheap keto meals as much as possible so we can spend money on other items on our keto list.
+We opt for cheap keto meals as much as possible to spend money on other items on our keto list.

-- Snack – Hard-boiled eggs, Bone Broth (Organika), Cured meats such as salami, capicolla, prosciutto, Cheese, Nuts (All bought Costco), Pork Rinds $3.99 bag (Buster Rhino’s online), Dried Pepperoni Sticks (Costco $11.99 2 pack)
+- Keto Snacks – Hard-boiled eggs, Bone Broth (Organika), Cured meats such as salami, capicola, prosciutto, Cheese, Nuts (All bought Costco), Pork Rinds Bucket Costco $9.99), Dried Pepperoni Sticks (Costco $11.99 2 pack)